InversionSpaces/KEEP/proposals/refinement-classes.md

 Unfortunately, the proposed design does not provide the possibility to create general, parametrized refinements.
 This can lead low code reusage and a lot of boilerplate code for refinement classes.

-For example, something similar to the following code is unreachable:
+For example, something similar to the following code is unachievable:

 ```kotlin
 @Refinement